Is a Person a Primary or Secondary Source of Research?

 This means that practicals involve specific information, a particular number of people, and a specific method of gathering the information.

-For example, one can be sent to a specific clan to observe their ways of life and prove whether theories that are written about them are true or false.
+For example, one can be sent to a specific clan to observe their ways of life and prove whether the theories that are written about them are true or false.

 5. Trials

 That topic is like a discovery that is tried on people to gauge its effectiveness through responses.
-For example, the government may have enacted new laws that are explained to the people and they wait for the public opinion from people to determine whether to proceed and make them officials laws.
+For example, the government may have enacted new laws that are explained to the people and they wait for the public opinion from people to determine whether to proceed and make them official laws.

 The public opinion vote delivers the message to the government on whether the people favor the new rules or not.